Afsalkp7/React-Q-A/README.md

 - What is content delivery (distribution) network (CDN) ? <br />
      A system of distributed servers that deliver web condent to users based on their geographical locations. <br />
 - How the CDN work ? <br />
      When a user requests content from the website, the CDN dynamically determines the user's location and routes the request to the nearest server in the network.
-The server then delivers the content to the user,
+Then the server delivers the content to the user,
 ----------
 REACT
 ----------